10aditya/spcc-pracs/README.md

 ### If using turbo c++ uncomment #include<conio.h>, getch() and clrscr of every program

+### Output of every program is in Output.txt which is automatically generate by running the programm

 ### If using ubuntu (best):

 * install gcc for c: